Nuclear receptor 4A1: Function

 Nuclear receptor 4A1 inhibits effector T cell differentiation, whereas deletion of NR4A1 overcomes T cell tolerance and exaggerates effector function, as well as enhancing immunity against tumor and chronic virus.
 Mechanistically, NR4A1 is preferentially recruited to binding sites of the transcription factor AP-1, where it represses effector gene expression by inhibiting AP-1 function.
 NR4A1 binding also promotes acetylation of histone 3 at lysine 27 (H3K27ac), leading to activation of tolerance-related genes.

-There are several ligands that directly bind NR4A1, including cytosporone B, celastrol, and certain polyunsaturated fatty acids.
+There are several ligands that directly bind NR4A1, including cytosporone B, dexamethasone, celastrol, and certain polyunsaturated fatty acids.
 These NR4A1 ligands bind at various NR4A1 sites and show activities that are dependent on ligand structure and cell context.
 These NR4A1 ligands may have relevance to treatment of cancer, metabolic disease, inflammation, and endometriosis.
 NR4A1 may play a role in Drug-induced gingival overgrowth associated with exposure to phenytoin, nifedipine, and cyclosporine A.

 Biochemistry

 Nuclear receptor 4A1 binds as a monomer or homodimer to response element NBRE and as a homodimer to NurRE.
 It is also capable of heterodimerising with COUP-TF (an orphan nuclear receptor) and retinoid X receptor (RXR) in mediating transcription in response to retinoids.
+Moreover, Nur77 heterodimerizes with glucocorticoid receptor, a process that regulates Nur77's binding to DNA.

 The binding sites on the response elements for NR4A1, which are common to the two other members of the NR4A family, are: